 ● Strengthening the immune system Suggested Uses:

-Eat 1 small handful (1 oz) per day.
+Eat 1 small handful (1 oz / 2 tbsp) per day.
 Add to smoothies, salads, desserts, yogurt or cereal.
 Use in homemade trail mixes or energy bars.

 Organic Sun Dried Goji Berries.

 Z Natural Foods strives to offer the highest quality organically grown, raw, vegan, gluten free, non-GMO products available and exclusively uses low temperature drying techniques to preserve all the vital enzymes and nutrients.
-Our raw Sun Dried Goji Berries are certified organic and pass our strict quality assurance which includes testing for botanical identity, heavy metals, chemicals and microbiological contaminants.
-ZNaturalFoods.com offers organic raw Sun Dried Goji Berries packaged in airtight stand-up, resealable foil pouches for optimum freshness.
+Our Raw Sun Dried Goji Berries are certified organic and pass our strict quality assurance which includes testing for botanical identity, heavy metals, chemicals and microbiological contaminants.
+ZNaturalFoods.com offers organic Raw Organic Sun Dried Goji Berries packaged in airtight stand-up, resealable foil pouches for optimum freshness.
 Once opened, just push the air out of the pouch before resealing it in order to preserve maximum potency.
-Keep your Organic raw Sun Dried Goji Berries in a cool, dark, dry place.
+Keep your Raw Organic Sun Dried Goji Berries in a cool, dark, dry place.

 1. Flint, Harrison Leigh (1997).
 "Lycium barbarum".
 Landscape plants for eastern North America: exclusive of Florida and the immediate Gulf Coast.
 Chichester: John Wiley & Sons. p.
 326. ISBN 978-0-471-59919-7.